Applies to: Pro, Plus, & Enterprise Plans

 This is what our support staff will refer to the import as.
 E.g. "HRIS Import", "Users Import", etc.

 This description is available to our support staff for future troubleshooting or updates.
 Any information you think is pertinent can be provided here.
+At a minimum, we'll usually request something like: "The purpose of this import is to keep user profiles in Absorb up to date based on changes made in a HRIS system on a nightly basis."

 This is the application that is providing the data (e.g. Workday, Salesforce, etc.).
 This is useful for our support staff to know.